Sonakshi111/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-A Heart Disease Prediction model
+A Heart Disease Prediction model using ML